 What is Statutory Sick Pay?

-Statutory Sick Pay is £94.25 per week, it will be increased to £95.85 from April 6th 2020.
+Statutory Sick Pay is £116.75 per week.
 You’re entitled to Statutory Sick Pay if you’re too ill to work at your job.
 SSP is paid by your employer for up to 28 weeks.

 Your employer have their own sick pay scheme, a ‘company’ or occupational sick pay scheme.